jdp1ps/oscar/doc/install-prod.md

   -n, --no-interaction           Do not ask any interactive question
       --profile                  Display timing and memory usage information --no-plugins               Whether to disable plugins.
+      --no-scripts               Skips the execution of all scripts defined in composer.json file.
   -d, --working-dir=WORKING-DIR  If specified, use the given directory as working directory.
-  -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --no-cache                 Prevent use of the cache -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 etc...